MichaelKMalak/mobile-code-challenge-solution-android/README.md

 # Mobile Code Challenge Android Solution

-This is a solution to the mobile code challenge by 'allygator shuttle', door2door's mobility service that operates in Berlin, and provides a mobile app that allows users to book pooled rides and track their progress.
+This is a solution to the mobile code challenge by a mobility company that operates in Berlin.
+It provides a mobile app that allows users to book pooled rides and track their progress.

 ## Screenshot
 <img src="https://raw.githubusercontent.com/MichaelKMalak/mobile-code-challenge-solution-android/extra-2/img/Screenshot_4.png" width=30%/> <img src="https://raw.githubusercontent.com/MichaelKMalak/mobile-code-challenge-solution-android/extra-2/img/Screenshot_4_2.png" width=30%/>